DEENUU1/meta-spy/docs/commands.md

 #### Basic scraping
 This command allows to scrape history of employment and education, full name, family members, contact data and visited places

+From version v1.2 this command can run all selected scrapers in parallel
 ```bash
 python main.py scrape-basic-data <facebook_id>
 ```